Solemn assembly: Sustaining new church presidents

 The sustaining vote of a solemn assembly is observed by general authorities at gatherings of church members at satellite locations on Temple Square, such as the Salt Lake Tabernacle and the Assembly Hall.
 The voting is observed by members of stake presidencies at local meetinghouse locations around the world, and observers are asked to invite those who oppose to meet with their stake president.

-During the solemn assembly held on April 6, 1973 at which Spencer W. Kimball was sustained as the church's 12th president, N. Eldon Tanner described the purpose and deep spiritual meaning of such occasions for church members:
+During the solemn assembly held on April 6, 1974, at which Spencer W. Kimball was sustained as the church's 12th president, N. Eldon Tanner described the purpose and deep spiritual meaning of such occasions for church members:

-Joseph Smith and his counselors in the original First Presidency were sustained in a solemn assembly in the Kirtland Temple on March 27, 1836 and Brigham Young was sustained in a solemn assembly on December 27, 1847 in the Kanesville Tabernacle in Council Bluffs, Iowa.
-The first solemn assembly sustaining to take place in the Salt Lake Tabernacle was on October 10, 1880 when John Taylor was sustained as the church's third president.
+Joseph Smith and his counselors in the original First Presidency were sustained in a solemn assembly in the Kirtland Temple on March 27, 1836, and Brigham Young was sustained in a solemn assembly on December 27, 1847, in the Kanesville Tabernacle in Council Bluffs, Iowa.
+The first solemn assembly sustaining to take place in the Salt Lake Tabernacle was on October 10, 1880, when John Taylor was sustained as the church's third president.
 Solemn assembly sustainings were held in the Salt Lake Tabernacle for the next twelve presidents of the church.
 The solemn assembly sustaining for Heber J. Grant, the 7th church president, was postponed by three months because of the worldwide flu pandemic in 1918-1919.
-Gordon B. Hinckley, the 15th president of the church, was the last church president to be sustained in a solemn assembly held in the Salt Lake Tabernacle on April 2, 1995.
-All subsequent solemn assembly sustainings have taken place in the Conference Center near Temple Square in Salt Lake City.
+Gordon B. Hinckley, the church's 15th president, was the last to be sustained in a solemn assembly in the Salt Lake Tabernacle on April 2, 1995.
+Subsequent solemn assembly sustainings have taken place in the Conference Center near Temple Square in Salt Lake City.

 The most recent solemn assembly sustaining took place during the opening session of general conference on March 31, 2018, where Russell M. Nelson was sustained as the church's 17th president.
 Other changes in church leadership were presented for sustaining vote as part of the 2018 solemn assembly, and the process was split between Nelson's two counselors over two sessions.
 The business of the solemn assembly was conducted by Nelson's second counselor, Henry B. Eyring, in the Saturday morning session, with other changes presented by first counselor, Dallin H. Oaks, in the session on Saturday afternoon.